 - Ask the agent: “Save this as an agent document”

-- Or click the menu icon in the artifact panel and choose Save as agent document
+- Or open the document menu in the panel and choose Save as agent document

 Publishing apps with data